tjturnage/lightning/README.md

 Step 1.
 Stage tarfiles in a "homedir"

 Step 2.
-Run ltgTrim to extract data for lat/lon area of interest area
+Run ltgDecompressTrim.py to extract data for lat/lon area of interest area
         (this script decompresses files then writes selected strikes to YYYY.txt files)

 Step 3.
 Run useProcessedLtg to create DataFrame from trimmed lightning files